Sealing and Expungement in Florida

 - You cannot be currently under court supervision, community control, probation, etc.

 - If you received a withhold of adjudication for your offense, your offense isn’t one of the crimes listed below.
 (See the list of crimes at the bottom of this page.)
 However, keep in mind, that if the charges were dismissed, or never filed, you can expunge the record even if the crime appears on the list below.

-- The Law Office of William B. Wynne, P.L.L.C. can only expunge or seal criminal arrest records that originated in Florida can be sealed or expunged by this firm.
-Each state has its own laws pertaining to the expungement/sealing process.
-If your arrest record pertains to charges that occurred in another state, you will need to contact an attorney licensed in that state
+- Only arrest records that originated in Florida can be sealed or expunged by this firm.
+Each state has its own laws pertaining to the expungement and sealing process.
+If your arrest record pertains to charges that occurred in another state, you will need to contact an attorney licensed in that state.